Email FacebookTwitterMenu burgerClose thin

 More specifically, here are four types of investment consultants:

-• Financial advisors – Usually need to take a Series 65 or Series 66 exam and give financial advice.
+• Financial advisors: Usually need to take a Series 65 or Series 66 exam and give financial advice.

-• Money managers – Typically work for asset management firms, fund managers or hedge funds and make investment decisions on behalf of clients.
+• Money managers: Typically work for asset management firms, fund managers or hedge funds and make investment decisions on behalf of clients.

-• Registered representatives – These include stock brokers and bank representatives who work for financial organizations that make and sell financial instruments and are paid a commission to sell investment insurance products.
+• Registered representatives: These include stock brokers and bank representatives who work for financial organizations that make and sell financial instruments and are paid a commission to sell investment insurance products.

-These investment consultants are different from wealth advisors or wealth managers, who work with high net worth clients, usually take a holistic look at clients’ finances, and focus on growing and preserving long-term wealth.
+These investment consultants are different from wealth advisors or wealth managers, who work with high-net-worth clients, usually take a holistic look at clients’ finances, and focus on growing and preserving long-term wealth.

 When and How to Work With an Investment Consultant

-The kind of professional financial help that you might need depends on your individual situation.
-If you don’t have a very high net worth and want more tailored financial advice on investing, it might be useful to speak with an investment consultant.
 However, if you need some guidance on investing and tax-related consequences, as well as other financial topics, it might be better to get a financial planner to support your needs.
 But, if you have a high net worth and need much support in investing, retirement, taxes and estate planning, it could benefit you to work with a wealth advisor.

 Word of mouth can be a fairly efficient way to find an investment consultant or any other kind of financial professional, as you might be able to find trustworthy recommendations from other financial professionals you already know from banks or other financial institutions that you already have relationships with.
 People in your circles might also be able to refer you, and internet searches could help as well, but they’re often too broad to get any specific sense of a consultant or the firm they work for.
-To narrow down your search, SmartAsset’s free online matching tool could help connect you with three local advisors.

 Bottom Line